He shall Confirm The Covenant with Many

 He shall confirm the covenant with many, refers to Christ establishing or confirmed his covenant with many peoples.
 Only this time he wrote it in the believer’s mind and on their hearts, instead of tablets of stone (2 Cor 3:3).

 Hebrews 9:28 So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation.

 Here we see the power in the new covenant of promise, and in it our faith and hopes will be fulfilled.
 He shall confirm the covenant with many, does not represent the old law that was a temporary covering for sin, but the new law that would cover it once and for all.

-1 Cor 1:4-6 I thank my God always on your behalf, for the grace of God which is given you by Jesus Christ; That in every thing ye are enriched by him, in all utterance, and in all knowledge.
+1 Cor 1:4-6 I thank my God always on your behalf, for the grace of God which is given you by Yahshua the Messiah; That in every thing ye are enriched by him, in all utterance, and in all knowledge.
 Even as the testimony of Christ was confirmed in you.

 He shall confirm the covenant with many.
 His testimony is the covenant.

-Revelations 1:1-2 The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.
+Revelations 1:1-2 The Revelation of Yahshua the Messiah, which God himself gave, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, and of the testimony of Yahshua the Messiah, and of all things that he saw.